Seed Library

 Who pays for the Seed Library?

-The 2024 seed library has been made possible through grants from UPMC Foundation as well as donations from the following seed companies:
+The 2025 seed library has been made possible through grants from Pennsylvania DEP as well as donations from the following seed companies:

 Baker Creek Heirloom Seeds https://www.rareseeds.com